ArtifexSoftware/mupdf.js/docs/classes/PDFAnnotation.rst

 PDFAnnotation
 ===================

 :title:`PDF` Annotations belong to a specific :doc:`PDFPage` and may be created/changed/removed.
 Because annotation appearances may change (for several reasons) it is possible to scan through the annotations on a page and query them to see whether a re-render is necessary.

-Finally redaction annotations can be applied to a :doc:`PDFPage`, destructively removing content from the page.
+Additionally redaction annotations can be applied to a :doc:`PDFPage`, destructively removing content from the page.

 To get the annotations on a page see: :meth:`getAnnotations`, to create an annotation see: :meth:`createAnnotation`.